List of Orange Is the New Black characters: Nicole "Nicky" Nichols

-Nicky Nichols (played by Natasha Lyonne) – A former drug addict, now Red's most trusted assistant, Nicky is witty and acerbic Jew from New York City, with a loud mouth.
+Nicky Nichols (played by Natasha Lyonne) – A former drug addict, now Red's most trusted assistant, Nicky is a witty and acerbic Jew from New York City, with a loud mouth.
 She swiftly befriends both Piper and Alex, expressing curiosity about what happened between the two of them outside of prison.
 She is estranged from her mother, a wealthy but extraordinarily selfish socialite who now lives in Brazil.
 When she was a child, Nicky was raised by a nanny and lived in a separate house from her mother.
 Her father was always cheating on her mother when she was growing up, leading to a deep resentment between her parents and causing her father to almost never look after her.
 This estrangement from her parents was what initially led to Nicky's drug addiction.
 Upon arriving in prison, Red had helped her through her worst bouts of cold turkey.
 For this reason, Nicky has disowned her mother, and now looks up to Red as a mother figure, to the point where she openly calls her "mom" in the presence of other inmates, and Red in turn openly treats her as if she were her daughter.
 Nicky was involved in a friends-with-benefits relationship with Lorna until Lorna broke it off, which Nicky is bitter about for some time, but she later develops a brief interest in Alex.
 Nevertheless, Nicky continues to make numerous attempts to get back together with Lorna throughout the series, suggesting that her feelings for her may be romantic.
 Nicky has a scar on her chest from having heart surgery as a complication of a bacterial infection in her heart, which came from using a dirty needle.
 Having been clean for two years, Nicky uses sex with the other inmates as a coping mechanism, becoming something of a nymphomaniac in the process.
 During the second season, Nicky stages a sex-based point scoring competition with Big Boo, during which Nicky even makes advances on Officer Fischer.
 She gets revenge on Vee for Red's slocking by stealing her stash of heroin, causing her to again face her addiction.
 In the third season, she attempts to get the stolen heroin out of the prison.
 She decides to work with Luschek so he could sell it on the outside and split the profits with her.
 During a surprise inspection, drugs are discovered under Luschek's desk and he blames her for it, causing her to get sent to max.
 On her way out, she exchanges brief goodbyes with Lorna and Red, and as the prison van pulls up at the facility, Nicky expresses her satisfaction to Tiffany that she will never be able to hurt them or anyone she cares about again, lamenting that, even after kicking her drug addiction, she may never lose her self-destructive tendencies.
 In the fourth season, Nicky is surviving in Max, and celebrates three years sobriety.
 She is initially shown ending a fling with Stella Carlin after discovering that she is using drugs again, but shortly after, falls off the wagon and starts using them herself.
 She has also been sending Luschek hate mail, and angrily castigates him when he comes to visit her, attempting to apologize.
 Eventually, with the help of Judy King, Luschek secures her return to the regular prison, and she has an emotional reunion with Red and Lorna.
 However, as a result of her relapse, she begins to steal from Red to purchase drugs from the various dealers across the prison, and at the same time makes numerous failed attempts to convince Lorna to restart their relationship.
 When Red confronts her and breaks down in tears at watching her adoptive daughter destroy herself, as happened with Tricia, Nicky reluctantly agrees to clean herself up again.
 Unbeknownst to her, Red uses her influence to get all of the prison drug dealers to cut Nicky off, while Pennsatucky provides her with emotional support.
-She concludes the season clean, but admits to Lorna that she is unhappy and a "junkie addict liar."
+She concludes the season clean, but admits to Lorna that she is happy and a "junkie addict liar."